28 One-Hand Desk Lunches for the Days You’re Basically Married to Your Keyboard

 19) Grilled Cheese

-I prepare this lunch to cheer me up when I’m feeling down.
+I make this lunch to lift my spirits when I am feeling sad.
 A good grilled cheese doesn’t need much, just decent bread and enough butter to crisp it properly.
 If you slice the cheese, it will hold in one hand with minimal mess, especially when the cheese isn’t in that long stringy form.
 Tomato soup is good, but that means we are back to using spoons, so pick your choice.

 20) Pizza Slice